-Only 34% of Latinx adults in the United States get help for mental health concerns in an average year.¹ Considering that 16% of the Latinx population reported having a mental illness in the last year – and many more go unreported – millions of people aren’t getting the treatment they need.² Whether you’re looking for resources for yourself or a loved one, it’s crucial to know you are not alone.
+Research shows that 16% of the Latinx population met the criteria for having a mental illness in the last year.
+However, only 34% of Latinx adults in the United States get help for mental health concerns in an average year.¹ This statistic means that millions of people aren’t getting the treatment they need.² Whether you’re looking for resources for yourself or a loved one, it’s crucial to know you are not alone.

 We’ve compiled some facts about the struggles and barriers to mental health care that exist for the Latinx community within the United States, and some pointers and resources to help cross some of those gaps.